kapouer/domt/README.md

 Where context contains {
   node: the node where the value is being merged,
-  path: the current path accessing the scope,
+  path: array of path components,
+  index: current index in array of path,
   scope: the object being accessed by path,
   filters: the available filters
 }